-No business owner wakes up one morning and realizes they need to layoff employees that day.
+No business owner wakes up one morning and realizes they need to lay off employees that day.
 Often they have weeks or even months of financial models and scenarios at their disposal to make accurate predictions.
 If your company is facing economic adversity, it is essential to be transparent with partners and employees.

 Once you identify that layoffs may be coming, being transparent with the company is critical.
-Often business owners feel the need to protect the employees by keeping troubling information under lock and key.
+Often business owners feel the need to protect their employees by keeping troubling information under lock and key.
 However, you hired these employees to help accomplish your dream and run your business.
-Keeping them in the dark about the companies situation will not only blindside them.
+Keeping them in the dark about the company's situation will not only blindside them.
 It will also prevent you from using your best assets to your advantage.
 You trusted your employees with your company, and this doesn't change when adversity strikes.

 Being honest with your employees ahead of time allows for two things to happen.
-You're all able to work together to come up with a solution, and everyone is prepped if the day comes when layoffs occur.
+You're all able to work together to come up with a solution, and everyone is prepped when the day comes if layoffs occur.
 For most, the worst part of getting laid off, apart from the financial burden, is the lack of time to prepare for knowing they could have done something to help if they would have known.

-Deciding who stays and who goes is either an "easy" decision or a difficult one depending on the company.
+Deciding who stays and who goes is either an easy decision or a difficult one depending on the company.
 If you have over-hired and employees do not have enough work to do, the decision on who to let go is clear.